RashmicaG/sthbrx-blog/content/blog/2018-07-27-improving-phoronix-benchmarks.markdown

 x264 is a library that encodes videos into the H.264/MPEG-4 format. x264 encoding requires a lot of integer kernels doing operations on image elements.
 The math and vectorisation optimisations are quite complex, so Nick only had a quick look at the basics.
 The systems and environments (e.g. gcc version 8.1 for Skylake, 8.0 for POWER9) are not completely apples to apples so for now patterns are more important than the absolute results.
-Interestingly the output video files between architectures are not the same, particularly with different asm routines and compiler optios used, which makes it difficult to verify the correctness of changes.
+Interestingly the output video files between architectures are not the same, particularly with different asm routines and compiler options used, which makes it difficult to verify the correctness of changes.

 All tests were run single threaded to avoid any SMT effects.

-With the default upstream build, Skylake is significantly faster than POWER9 on this test (Skylake: 9.20 fps, POWER9: 3.39 fps).
+With the default upstream build of x264, Skylake is significantly faster than POWER9 on this benchmark (Skylake: 9.20 fps, POWER9: 3.39 fps).
 POWER9 contains some vectorised routines, so an initial suspicion is that Skylake's larger vector size may be responsible for its advantage.